 2,703 poles from 2018-2020.
 1,155 of the poles evaluated failed: 751 of the failed poles were replaced, 113 were remediated, and corrective action is being undertaken for the remaining failed poles.
-The WSAB is concerned that BVES's entire service territory is in Tier 2 and Tier 3 HFTD and there is no explanation of what corrective action is being undertaken for the remaining 291 failed poles.
+The WSAB is concerned that BVES's entire service territory is in Tier 2 and Tier 3 HFTDs and there is no explanation of what corrective action is being undertaken for the remaining 291 failed poles.

 Workforce training and qualified personnel: The WSAB recognizes the strain that statewide wildfire mitigation efforts have placed on the limited pool of qualified personnel within the state.
-However, the WSAB see an opportunity for the SMJUs to have already instituted and ramped up training programs to fill the immediate need for qualified electrical workers and other trained and competent personnel.
+However, the WSAB sees an opportunity for the SMJUs to have already instituted and ramped up training programs to fill the immediate need for qualified electrical workers and other trained and competent personnel.
 The SMJU's propose to initiate addressing this issue later this year, which is admirable and a sign that they are heading in the right direction.
 However, the SMJUs' WMP Updates do not provide detailed explanations of how personnel are deployed, the constraints concerning personnel, and how contract inspectors are chosen and their actual role concerning mitigation work.
 The WSAB recommends a more concerted approach to staffing that includes developing a larger internal workforce to mitigate potential shortages in contract workers.

 Advanced fault protection: The SMJU's 2021 WMP Update do not provide descriptions of how the SMJUs verify whether fault interrupting equipment is rated to expected fault duties.
-It is also not clear whether lightning arresters within the HFTD are replaced with CAL FIRE-approved arrestors.
+It is also not clear whether lightning arresters within the HFTDs have been replaced with CAL FIRE-approved arrestors.
 More information about the technology and verification processes would be useful.

 Further, BVES's WMP Update indicates that it plans to target its limited resources at implementing grid automation into its system and install a fiber optic network, which will also serve to enable the more advanced fault protection technologies that reduce wildfire risk rather than sponsor advanced technology pilot programs.
 The WSAB recognizes the SMJUs are resource constrained and are focusing their efforts to replace bare wire with covered conductor, which reduces their risk profile and provides an acceptable Risk Spend Efficiency.
 The WSAB also acknowledges that the SMJUs may be waiting for the large IOUs to complete their pilot programs before investing in their own.
 However, the WSAB is concerned with the pace at which the SMJUs are deploying fault duty protections.
-The SMJUs are cautioned against waiting and seeing what is more commonly accepted by the large IOUs to deploy in mass advanced fault detection and mitigation devices.
+The WSAB cautions the SMJUs against waiting to see what is more commonly accepted by the large IOUs before deploying advanced fault detection and mitigation devices on a larger scale in their territories.
 Instead, SMJUs should do small-scale pilots to test a variety of technologies.